 High-income families live in the Hibiscus Island enclave.
 The most profitable jobs are in the following industries: management, business, financial, architecture, engineering, legal, health care, and information technology.

 Miami Beach has a tropical monsoon climate.
 The tropical rainy season is marked by May and runs through October.
 Dry season starts in November and lasts through April.
 Interestingly, Miami Beach is the only mainland US city to never experience freezing temperatures.

 Panther Coffee is a well-known coffee shop not only in Miami Beach but all throughout Miami.
 For authentic Latin American breakfast or lunch, head to Las Olas Cafe.
 Another must-try in Miami Beach is La Sandwicherie, serving French sandwiches since 1988.

 For huge servings of pizza, Pizza Rustica won’t disappoint.
 Mediterranean and Greek cuisine is served at Miami Mediterranean.
 Mexican food lovers will be delighted with the menu options at Taquiza.
 Those who are looking for acai bowls and other healthy juices, smoothies, and sandwiches, Under The Mango Tree is for you.

-Public transportation is a reliable form of transportation in Miami Beach.
+Miami Beach has a reliable public transportation system.
 Many Metrobus lines connect to downtown Miami and the Metrorail.
 The Metrobus is also popular among commuters.